Fried Bananas

 If substituting plantains for regular bananas, make sure the plantains are fully ripe.
 They come in a black peel.
 Don't worry!
 They won't be mushy once fried because they are naturally firmer than regular bananas.

-breading bananas with flour, egg mixture and bread crumbs in 3 separate bowls
+breading the fruit with flour, egg mixture and bread crumbs in 3 separate bowls

 2 close up images of deep fried bananas or banana empanada, one served as a side dish and the other as a dessert with ice cream